Did you know that only 9% of the plastic ever made has been recycled?

-Have no fear, our Instagram followers still had some great advice on how to reduce single-use plastic in your haircare regime without sacrificing your barnet.
+Have no fear, our Instagram followers had some great advice on how to reduce single-use plastic in your haircare regime without sacrificing your barnet.

 Buying in bulk and recycled plastics

 Bulk buying is a great way to ease into reducing your plastic consumption.
-Not only does it cut the total amount of plastic you consume, but also reduces the carbon footprint of shipping the products.
+Not only does it cut the total amount of plastic you consume, it also reduces the carbon footprint of shipping the products.